Marking Guidance

 How will this assigment be marked?

 For this assignment, we are looking to assess your understanding of how (concatenative) TTS works.
 The report should not be a discursive essay, nor merely documentation of what you typed into Festival and what output you got.
-We want to see that you can what you’ve learned from working this specific voice setup in Festival and how you can relate that to the theory from lectures.
+We want to see what you’ve learned in the lab and how you can relate that to the theory from lectures.

 You will get marks for: